google/flink-connector-gcp/connectors/bigtable/README.md

 ## Exactly Once

 Due to Bigtable's nature, the Sink offers Exactly Once out of the box.
-In order to get Exactly Once, every element needs to have a timestamp which will be use in the `RowMutationEntry`.
+In order to get Exactly Once, every element needs to have a timestamp which will be used in the `RowMutationEntry`.

 Bigtable storage format is a tuple of `(Key, CFamily, Column, Timestamp)` and `Value`.
 Bigtable is idempotent through timestamp.
 This means that if you write the same value multiple times with the same timestamp, the database doesn't change.
 If you write different values for the same rowkey, Bigtable will update its state with the value that has the latest timestamp (when querying at now).